 Saving Money on Rabbit Care

 The easiest way to save money on rabbit care is to shop the deals when feeding your rabbit.
 Buy hay in bulk to save some money overall and choose veggies on sale for that week.
-You can also shop deals on toys, food bowls, and similar supplies.
+You can also shop for deals on toys, food bowls, and similar supplies.

 Featured Image Credit: Vezzani Photography, Shutterstock